 Obviously with smaller businesses it is harder for employers to make adjustments whereas bigger ones can afford to be more flexible, maybe offering you a different role for example.

-I’m currently in a consultation period with my employer regarding proposed redundancy for my role, reasons for which are given as cost-cutting and that my department has been reviewed and employer feels only two people are needed (those two roles which would remain are my junior reports).
+I’m currently in a consultation period with my employer regarding proposed redundancy for my role.
+The reasons for the redundancy are given as cost-cutting and that my department has been reviewed and the employer feels only two people are needed (those two roles which would remain are my junior reports).

 My employer has invited me to submit alternatives to the proposed redundancy of my role which I have done, and which are now being considered.
 I understand that should I wish to query the genuineness of the proposed redundancy it would be prudent to do so before the consultation ends and before my employer makes a final decision.